Hay-B/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that changes the working directory to the users home directory
+Script that display current directory in long format